-Some of my interests in Ham Radio include CW, QRP, building radios, operating portable QRP, vintage radios, low earth orbit satellites, digital modes (rtty, hellschreiber, sstv, jt-65, psk-31), chasing DX (8BDXCC, WAZ, Challenge & 307 entities), D-Star, 6 meters, building antennas, and my latest project - moonbounce on 23 cm.
+Some of my interests in Ham Radio include CW, QRP, building radios, operating portable QRP, vintage radios, low earth orbit satellites, digital modes (rtty, hellschreiber, sstv, jt-65, psk-31), chasing DX (8BDXCC, WAZ, Challenge & 317/313 current entities), D-Star, EME, 6 meters, building antennas, and more.
 I'm always looking at new things to try in the hobby.
 I also enjoy listening for NDB beacons with an ARC5/BC-453.

 My wife and I bought our first home a few years ago so I've been enjoying having outdoor antennas again.
 Antennas here are 102ft dipole with 600 ohm feedline up about 60-70 feet, M2 3el 6m yagi on the roof, and a 1/4 wave 2m/70cm vertical at the peak of the roof.
 I am working on getting a 23cm setup for EME together.
 Currently also working on an antenna for Top Band.
 For now, I have a tuner built for 160m that will load up my dipole (which is way too short for 160..)

 Hope to see you on the air!

 This was my 2m EME setup (above).
 I had it setup at a friends house (it would not fit in my yard).
 I was QRV in 2012 for about 6 months.
 1kw via 8877 amp on the right on cw and jt-65b.